 Prof. Dr. María Teresa Muñoz García de Iturrospe

 Prof. Dr. Peter Kruschwitz (Wien)

 At Heidelberg Center for Cultural Heritage, with Prof. Dr. Christian Witschel, the director of the Institute and coordinator of the cultural heritage-training programme, as supervisor.
-The training concerns transfer knowledge, protection of cultural heritage and management of cultural institutions (proposed date April–May 2022).
+The training concerns transfer knowledge, protection of cultural heritage and management of cultural institutions (April–May 2022).